14/11/2025

 I shall limit myself here to a broader but diffuse musing: because dear reader this thirty-eighth and final use of our home in Sablet was the least happy, shortest, most frantic, most disturbing: all this being so as a result of its finality.
 We returned to 1rueFB in November, just less than a month after leaving it in the previous month – and stayed just long enough to clear it out.
 It was an unhappy necessity which, even at this remove (a few days after getting back to chez nous UK) leaves me wondering if we really had to do it – did we – dispose of our second home?

-We drove to Malaucène for indifferent chocolat-chaud and came back over the Suzette road to shed books in the former telephone box, and enjoy the late autumn light and mild air.
+Another time we drove to Malaucène for indifferent chocolat-chaud and came back over the Suzette road to donate books to the former telephone box, and enjoy the late autumn light and mild air.

-Shelley took some stuff and bought a mat from us.
-Nick and Helen bought our good step ladder, our oil and gas mobile heaters etc. They softened the blow.
+Shelley (the current Terrace Towers incumbent) took some stuff and bought a mat from us.
+Nick and Helen (recently moved to Sablet from Greece and long standing associates) bought our good step ladder, our oil and gas mobile heaters etc. They softened the blow.
 But the folks I’d have liked to take the odd personal item were already gone, or not currently in residence.
 Sad.

 The beds, the settee, the blue chest of drawers, the lighting, the curtains etc., etc., all stay as part of the house price.
 Our terrace pots complete with geraniums and the matching blue slatted patio table and folding chairs remain: a parting gift: no chance of getting them in the back of the family tumbril, so… I was amazed just what I did manage to shove in there.
 Even the French and UK Geologique jiggies found space.
 Even the telly FGS!